-The Clean Cooling Network Strategy and Oversight Committee (CCN-SOC) provide the overarching direction of the programme and approve the budget allocation and objectives for each operating unit/market as well as check back on progress.
+The Clean Cooling Network Strategy and Oversight Committee (CCN-SOC) provide the overarching direction for the programme.

-The Academic team led by the Centre of Sustainable Cooling is responsible of programme design, content development and new market development.
+The Academic team led by the Centre of Sustainable Cooling is responsible for programme design, content development and new market development.

 All parties formally report back to the UNEP twice and year and in turn UNEP reports back to Defra as the lead funder.